-In today’s blog, I’m answering one final question that was asked by a reader:
+In today’s blog, I’m answering a question asked by a reader:

 How would you respond and minister to unsaved friends or family (or even strangers) who have lost a loved one and assume their lost loved one is in Heaven, even though that person clearly did not have a relationship with Jesus Christ?

 That’s a good question.
 I’ve been in that exact situation.
 I think the answer is that we do not have an obligation to try to convince people that their loved one was not saved.
 I think what that would do is lay a responsibility on us to impose an opinion we have, and although that opinion may very well be accurate, it will just cause unnecessary distress to that person in the midst of their loss.

 This is very different than a person who believes their loved one who is still alive is saved, when they are clearly not.
 That’s when we need to sit down with them and say, “You think your brother, your father, your son, your daughter, your spouse is saved, but there is clear evidence they are not.”
 We need to pray for that person as we would pray for an unsaved person, relate to them, and reach out to them.
 We need to look for ways to get the gospel to them, because there are many indications they are unsaved.
 But when someone’s loved one has died, what is the point in trying to persuade them that their loved one is in Hell?
 I don’t know what that would accomplish.